noi-techpark/opendatahub-website/src/content/register/_index.md

 position: "Services"
 aliases: /register
 title: "Become an Open Data Hub registered user"
-subtitle: "The Open Data Hub registered users bla bla bla."
+subtitle: "Are you interested in exploring and using the Open Data Hub tools and resources?
+Registering will give you access to a range of powerful tools to help you analyse and visualise data efficiently."
 seo:
   title: "Registration | Become an Open Data Hub registered user"
   description: ""
-  keywords:
+  keywords: ""

 rows:
   - title: "Why should I register?"